luminovang/documentation/routing/examples.md

     {
         /**
          * Setting folder here is not a good practice, this is just for an example.
-         * Always create a new controller class to handle views based on custom folder and define your `setFolder` in `onCreate` or `__construct` initailzation method.
+         * Always create a new controller class to handle views based on custom folder and define your `setFolder` in `onCreate` or `__construct` initialization method.
          */
         return $this->app->setFolder('profile')->view('foo')->render([
             'username' => $username